marcushuewitt/ClassNotes/Class06/README.md

 # c06ex04

-Write a python program that creates and saves (to a JSON file) a data structure that consists of a list, within which there is one dictionary, and one list.
+Write a python program that creates and saves (to a JSON file) a data structure that consists of a list, within which there is one dictionary, and one tuple.
 Put in any data within these that you wish.
-Call the file out.JSON.
+Call the file output.JSON.

 #### Shelf files